Patty Kuderer: Political career

 On January 20, 2020, a complaint was filed by the Washington Asians for Equality and the American Coalition for Equality for Kuderer's use of the phrase "Chinese fire drill" during a committee hearing on January 17.
 Kuderer had apologized at the January 20 session of the committee, before the complaint was filed.

 Kuderer sponsored a bill to prohibit open carry of weapons around the state Capitol and around permitted public demonstrations, that was signed into law on May 12, 2021.
+In April 2023 Kuderer supported a bill that would ban the import, manufacture and sale of guns defined as assault weapons.

+In the 2024 election, Kuderer ran for Insurance Commissioner of Washington.
+She defeated Republican state Senator Phil Fortunato in the general election with 57% of the vote.